-As home to the Walt Disney World and Universal theme parks, as well as SeaWorld, Orlando is a hot theme park destination for families.
+As home to the Walt Disney World and Universal Studios, as well as SeaWorld, Orlando is a hot theme park destination for families.
 Still, it’s possible to visit the area and having an amazingly full vacation without going to any of the big-name parks.
 Orlando is packed with other attractions within its limits and nearby.
 Here are a few of the endless options:

 Known as I-Drive to locals, International Drive is an attraction-packed tourist strip.
 The main drag runs between the Universal Orlando Resort area and the Orange County Convention Center.
 The street is lined with hotels, restaurants, and corny-but-fun family attractions like Ripley’s Believe It or Not, Pirates Dinner Adventure, several miniature golf courses, the Regal Pointe movie theater complex, and the Wet ‘N Wild water park.

 WonderWorks is one of the best I-Drive options for kids because of all its hands-on activities, from creating bubbles to building and riding a virtual roller coaster.
 It’s also home to the Outta Control Magic Show, a hilarious dinner show that appeals to youngsters, yet also has humor for parents.
 The food is kid-friendly and all-you-can-eat, with salad, pizza, and dessert.

 Parking is at a premium on most parts of I-Drive, so be prepared to pay at a parking garage if you drive your car.
 Some restaurants do have their own free lots, but don’t leave your car all evening or it’s likely to be towed.
 Depending on your hotel location, you might be able to take the I-Ride Trolley.